mylylyl/twitter_archiver/README.md

 ### TODO
 - [ ] add config file for more flexible configuration
+- [ ] add a json file for metadata storage
+- [ ] add backend for archive
 - [ ] add fronend for archived tweets management